-As noted above, the Authority has applied a general 10% cost saving to renewals items reviewed by GHD.
+As noted above, for the purpose of the Draft Report the Authority applied a general 10% cost saving to renewals items reviewed by GHD.

 Item 3: Place rock and re-profile upstream batter of main wall Allan Tannock Weir

 The Allan Tannock Weir was constructed in 1991 as part of the original construction of the distribution system.
 SunWater has proposed expenditure of \$18,650 (including indirect and overhead costs) for the refurbishment, i.e. placing and re-profiling of the upstream rock batter of the main wall, of the Allan Tannock Weir in 2013-14.